 For Procore customers in Australia, this feature will be enabled for you automatically.
 If you are a Procore customer in another country, please ask your company's Procore Administrator to send an email request to your Procore point of contact.

 How do I enable the sliding scale retention settings on a commitment?

 Once the feature is enabled in your company's Procore account, users with the appropriate permissions on the Commitments tool can immediately begin using it on your construction projects.
-For instructions, see Enable Sliding Scale Retention Rules on a Commitment's Invoices.
+For instructions, see Enable Sliding Scale Retention Rules on a Commitment's Payment applications.

-Does sliding scale retention work with the default retainage settings in the Commitments tool?
+Does sliding scale retention work with the default retention settings in the Commitments tool?

-No. When you save sliding scale retention rules on a commitment, those rules override all other retainage settings on the commitment.
-This includes the 'Enable Completed Work Retainage' or 'Enable Stored Material Retainage' settings under 'Invoice' on the Advanced Settings tab of a commitment.
+No. When you save sliding scale retention rules on a commitment, those rules override all other retention settings on the commitment.
+This includes the 'Enable Completed Work Retention' or 'Enable Stored Material Retention' settings under 'Invoice' on the Advanced Settings tab of a commitment.

-- Enable Sliding Scale Retention Rules on a Commitment's Invoices
+- Enable Sliding Scale Retention Rules on a Commitment's Payment Applications

 - Configure Settings: Commitments

 - Create a Purchase Order

 If you would like to ask questions or share any feedback, please contact firstname.lastname@example.org.